-- Result of HIV testing using 4th generation - Results of STI screen (including anti-HCV in MSM/TGW) - Serum creatinine and eGFR annually if >90 mL/min/1.73 m2 and aged <40, more frequently if 60-90 mL/min/1.73 m2 or >40 years or risk factors for renal disease.
+- Result of HIV testing using a combined antigen/antibody test - Results of STI screen (including HCV testing in MSM, trans women and other at-risk groups) - Serum creatinine and eGFR annually if >90 mL/min/1.73 m and aged <40 years, more frequently if <90 mL/min/1.73 m or >40 years or other risk factors for renal disease.

-6. Clinical follow-up and monitoring on treatment: good practice points
+7. Clinical follow-up and monitoring on treatment: good practice points

-- When first starting PrEP (and when re-starting), dispensing a 90-day supply of medication is suggested. - Follow-up should be planned for 4 weeks later if indicated via phone or email is sufficient to review side effects, adherence and that daily and on-demand based regimes are being taken appropriately. - Reasons for non-adherence including adverse events should be elicited and documented at each followup visit.
-Additional support, practical or psychological may be required. - PrEP should continue where there is on-going high-risk for HIV transmission. - Recipients should be advised of the possibility of transient nausea, vomiting, or headache and encouraged to manage this through the use of simple analgesics and anti-emetics
+- When first starting PrEP (and when re-starting), dispensing a 90-day supply of medication is suggested. - Follow-up should be planned for 4 weeks later if indicated via phone or email is sufficient to review side effects, adherence and that daily and on-demand-based regimens are being taken appropriately. - Reasons for non-adherence, including adverse events should be elicited and documented at each follow-up visit.
+Additional support, practical or psychological, may be required. - PrEP should continue where there is ongoing high-risk for HIV transmission. - Recipients should be advised of the possibility of transient nausea, vomiting, or headache and encouraged to manage this through the use of simple analgesics and anti-emetics

-6.5 Monitoring on PrEP
+7.5 Monitoring on PrEP

-The following monitoring guidance is the same for both on-demand dosing and daily dosing (Table 6.5.1).
+The following monitoring guidance is the same for both on-demand dosing and daily dosing (Table 7.5.1).

-6.5.1 HIV testing
+7.5.1 HIV testing

-HIV testing should be undertaken every 3-months with a laboratory 4th generation test or blood-based POCT.
+HIV testing should be undertaken every 3 months with a laboratory combined antigen/antibody test or blood-based POCT.
 Further PrEP prescriptions should not be issued without repeat HIV testing every 90 days.
-Atypical testing results should be discussed with a regional expert, for possible further investigation for seroconversion.